‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

 The day pays tribute to the French Revolution, and each Parisian throws themselves fully into the celebrations.
 It’s a great time to see Paris at its most hedonistic and indulgent.

-With over 2 million people living in the center of the city, one of Paris’ charms is its residents.
+With over 2 million people living in the center of Paris, one of the city’s great charms is its residents.

-Diverse, different and charming, the mix of people in Paris is fascinating.
-While the sight of the beret-wearing, charm-talking Parisian cliché is everywhere to be seen, the identity of Paris is way more than that… the city has residents from all over the world.
+The diverse mix of people in Paris is fascinating.
+While the sight of the beret-wearing, charm-talking Parisian cliché is everywhere to be seen, the identity of Paris is way more than that – the city has residents from all over the world.

 Parisians have a reputation for being unfriendly and aloof.
 It’s not true.
 Get to know some of them and you’ll be charmed like never before!